 During their return journey from the moon in 1969, Neil Armstrong, mission commander of the Apollo 11, made reference to Jules Verne’s book.
 “A hundred years ago, Jules Verne wrote a book about a voyage to the Moon.
 His spaceship took off from Florida and landed in the Pacific Ocean after completing a trip to the Moon.

 In other books, Verne predicted: Helicopters, Holographic Performances, Video Conferencing, the use of Drones instead of soldiers, Taser Guns and Guided Missiles.

 Verne envisioned the future, but was always grounded in reality.
-He had no formal scientific education, but surrounded himself with a circle of friends who were interested in science, inventions and exploration.
-A voracious reader, his imagination was undoubtedly sparked and shaped by the wealth of scientific and technical journals available at his men’s club.
+While he had no formal scientific education, he surrounded himself with a circle of friends who were interested in science, inventions and exploration.
+A voracious reader, his imagination was undoubtedly sparked and shaped by the wealth of scientific and technical journals available at his mens club.

 Simon Lake, a mechanical engineer and naval architect who pioneered submarine design for the U.S. Navy, credited his inspiration to Twenty Thousand Leagues Under the Sea.
 Lake opened his autobiography with “Jules Verne was in a sense the director-general of my life.”
 Countless other inventors and explorers credit their inspiration to Jules Verne.

 Inspired by Vernes book, Around the World In Eighty Days, Nellie Bly launched in an eastward course to beat Phileas Foggs record in 1889.
 Hours later, Elizabeth Bisland launched on a westward course on an experimental mail train to beat both Bly and Fogg.